diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-With this we have a small DSL (domain specific language)
+With this, we have a small DSL (domain specific language)
 to write our tests.

 Our previous test, will also fails, because we can have
-a cup bigger that the bucket, maybe there are more cups than
+a cup larger that the bucket, maybe there are more cups than
 what the bucket can handle...so we need to improve the preconditions
 of our test.

-First let's make the precondition for just a single cup.
+First, let's make the precondition for just a single cup.

 ```rb
 it 'should not overflow' do